How Much Data Can a QR Code Hold? (Real-World Guide)

 Data Types That Affect Capacity

-Visual comparison of QR code encoding modes: numeric, alphanumeric, binary, Kanji
+Comparison of QR encoding modes: numeric, alphanumeric, binary, Kanji

 Different encoding modes change capacity and density.